clux/facemaulers/east/nekrina.md

 But did you know that about 500 years ago a great undead assault happened here?
 Apparently some drow based godess named Kiaransalee led them.

+Mordai relayed all info to him.
+He didn't have further info at this time.
+GW will send telepathic signal about.

 ##### Zhan Ling
 Zhan is a cleric of `Bane`.
 The aristocracy in Baldur's Gate is a bit oppressive.
 Uses a maul, very skillfully.
 Like an asian monk.
 Will greet GW respectfully.
 Uncle Roger accent.